sims-bit/Milestone_project_two/README.md

 - The rules section created in yellow, to continue to create contrast from the background, whilst also creating contrast with the interactive elements on the landing page.
 - The icons that I have chosen for the game, continue the playful and light feel of the game design.
 - I chose the camping background as I felt it play to the utensil element of the game, and the playful nature of the design.
-- At the media breakpoint I decided the body would become a high constasting green, whilst purple and green are complimentary colours, a stark difference FINISH THIS
+- At the media breakpoint I decided the body would become a high constasting green, whilst purple and green are complimentary colours, a stark difference between the background and the game.

 <img src="readme_media/iphone-game-view.jpg" width="200px" height="auto" alt="">